h-i-e-u/tts-generator/README.md

 ## Features:
 - Converts plain text to audio files.
-- Supports multiple languages and voice types.
+- Supports multiple voice types.
-- Customizable speed and pitch settings.
 - Easy-to-use interface.
+- Convert large amount of text.

 ## Technologies Used:
 - Python
+- Edge-TTS
-- TTS
+- Customtkinter

 ## How to Use:
 1. Clone the repository.